Mark Williams

 The Mindful Way through Depression Review: MBCT for Chronic Depression

+A rigorous, research-backed program that genuinely earns its place in depression self-help — provided readers can commit to the work it demands.
 When four leading researchers in psychology and mindfulness joined forces to tackle one of mental health's most persistent challenges, they created something different from typical self-help fare.
 The Mindful Way through Depression introduces Mindfulness-Based Cognitive Therapy (MBCT) as an alternative to the rumination cycles that trap millions in chronic unhappiness.
 But is The Mindful Way through Depression worth it for chronic unhappiness, or does it simply repackage meditation in clinical terminology?

 This isn't another "think positive" approach.
 The authors—Mark Williams, John Teasdale, Zindel Segal, and Jon Kabat-Zinn—bring decades of research to bear on a fundamental question: how do we break free from the mental patterns that perpetuate depression?
 Their answer lies in a counterintuitive strategy that stops fighting depressive thoughts and instead changes our relationship to them entirely.